Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Melee** touch, one target
 > **Attack** Intelligence vs Will
 > **Hit** The target disappears until the beginning of your next turn.
 Then they appear in the space 12 squares above the space that they disappeared from.
-> **Effect** The target appears in the space 6 squares above the space that they disappeared from.
+> **Miss** The target disappears until the beginning of your next turn.
+Then they appear in the space 6 squares above the space that they disappeared from.

 > #### Banish to the Beyond
 > *You lay a mark against a target and shunt it gently into the Astral plane where it may ponder its reasons for crossing the likes of a master.*
 > **Daily** **Attack** **29** (**Standard Action**) ● **Arcane, Weapon, Teleport**
 > **Melee** touch, one target
 > **Attack** Intelligence vs Will
 > **Hit** 4dW + Intelligence modifier force damage.
-If the target’s current hit points are lower than yours, they are transported to the Astral Plane indefinitely.
+If, immediately after this damage, the target’s current hit points are lower than yours, they are transported to the Astral Plane indefinitely.
 Otherwise, they are transported to the Astral Plane (save ends).
-> **Miss** Half damage.
+> **Miss** Half damage, and the target is not transported to the Astral Plane.

 > #### Eclipsing Moon
 > *Folding space around your form effortlessly, you leap through the ether and attack through the barrier between the worlds in a series of staccato bursts of silvery-blue light, your image blinking as you strike.*